I helped MasterCard find the perfect interns

 In the spring of 2011, MasterCard Canada wanted to hire 4 digital savvy interns.
 Historically, they used campus posters and got around 30 applications.
-We thought we could do better so we created a ‘Social Interview’ - an elaborate online exercise that used social media to pre-screen candidates and find the best and the brightest interns.
+I knew we could do better and created a ‘Social Interview’ - an elaborate online exercise that used social media to pre-screen candidates and find the best and the brightest interns.

 Campus posters drove students to a Facebook fan page where a “like” unpacked valuable application info.
 They used Linkedin to upload a resume, cover letter and “something creative” that demonstrated their digital know-how.
 They followed MasterCard on Twitter to get updates.
 The candidates who created something interesting made the final cut and earned a face-to-face panel interview at a one-day workshop at MasterCard headquarters.